 1. Your current company name cannot be protected by copyright

-Lack of copyright controls is detrimental to the future of your business, as it prevents effective branding and can stifle revenue streams from advertising or merchandising.
+Lack of copyright controls is detrimental to your business’s future, as it prevents effective branding and can stifle revenue streams from advertising or merchandising.

 You could also find yourself in a legal battle in the future if you decide to try to keep your current name.